 - Using drugs or alcohol

-If you or the school administration has noticed any changes in behavior, it’s important to talk with both your child and their teacher or guidance counselor.
-These discussions can help you set up the right treatment path for your child’s recovery.
+If you or the school administration has noticed any changes in behavior, it’s important to talk with your child and their teacher or guidance counselor.
+These discussions can help you set the right treatment path for your child’s recovery.

 8.)
 Development of Similar Conditions